 The Cancer Therapeutics Training (CT2) Program is an NIH-funded training program in cancer therapeutic development.
 This program accepts both PhD and MD post-doctoral researchers.

-Three Training positions are currently available starting July 1st.
+Two (2) Training positions are currently available starting July 1st.

 Applications are being accepted now on a rolling basis until October 1st.
 If you are interested in applying, please contact Sara Campbell at email@example.com.

 CT2 applicants must be United States citizens, noncitizen nationals or have been lawfully admitted for permanent residence by the time of their appointment.